 It is interesting to note that European options are different from American options.
 With a European option, you can only exercise the buy or sell at the expiry date, not before.
 With an American option, you can exercise at any time before or at the expiry date.
 This makes American options much more flexible.

 Call Stock Options

 A call option gives the holder the right to buy a security at the given strike price by the expiry date.

 There are two main ways to make money with call options.
-The standard way is to buy a call option; an operation called a long call.
-In that case, the trader expects the underlying security (the stock) to go up in price.
+The standard way is to buy a call option, an operation called a long call.
+In that case, the trader expects the underlying security (the stock) to increase in price.